JBShady/COD5-Remastered/README.md

 * (Upgraded) Fixed not playing idle electric humming sound while holding weapon
 * (Upgraded) Fixed not playing the tesla sound after getting a 4 killstreak

+## Optional Patches
+* DualShock patch: Adds PlayStation 3 buttons to the HUD when using Controller Mode instead of the default Xbox 360 buttons
+* Nacht Der Untoten wall chalk glow: Adds a glow to the regular chalk text on the walls similar to the console version
+* Verrückt alternate music: Adds the slightly alternate version of Lullaby for a Deadman with subtle piano keys in the background
+* Legacy icons patch: Available for both PlayStation or Xbox style, these patches replace the 3D graphic button logos on Controller Mode which generic 2D text/shapes, which is less accurate to recreating the console HUD but more faithful to the original PC release.
+Available on my Discord.

+## Experimental Features
+* Toggleable with console command `zombiemode_dev 1`, these features will never be the default/accessible in regular gameplay and are considered cheats
+* Ability to close 'help' door on Nacht Der Untoten after opening

-## Special Thanks
+## Special Thanks & Credits
-* Numan, Phil81334, cristian_m, Gympie5, Tristan, NGcaudle, psulions45 - General modding advice
+* Numan, cristian_m, JezuzLizard, Phil81334, Gympie5, Tristan, NGcaudle, psulions45 - General modding advice & inspiration
+* YaF3li & Vertasea - Various stock map script tweaks from their World at War mod tools project
-* MrJayden585 - Zombified SS uniform texture
+* MrJayden585 - Zombified SS uniform texture & additional feedback
-* Bunz1102 - Secret model & animations work
+* Bunz1102 - All model & animation work for newly created Easter Egg assets
-* Tom Crowley - Secret melee weapon model & animation
+* Tom Crowley - Easter Egg melee weapon model & animation
-* ege115 - Original creator of first person sway walking script
-* jiggy22 - Original creator of SVT-40, Type 99, and DP-28 upgraded model UV mapping
+* jiggy22 - Original creator of SVT-40, Type 99, and DP-28 upgraded model UV mapping, which I have modified
+* ege115 - Original creator of first person sway walking script, which I have modified
-* Fusorf - Original creator of some assets used in HD shaders
+* Fusorf - Original creator of HD perk/powerups shaders, which I have modified
 * RealVenom - Fixed Ray Gun viewmodel animation at high FOVs
-* Jbird632 - Working sticky grenades on AI & "Reward All Perks" scripts
+* Jbird632 - Original creator of sticky grenades sticking to AI fix & "Reward All Perks" scripts, both of which I have modified
 * Inspired by JBleezy's Black Ops I Reimagined mod
 * Thank you to the members of both my own & UGX's Discord for helping me along the way